Linear algebra and group theory: 11d. Further results

 In particular with $N\to\infty$ we obtain the following formula:

 But this is the $k$-th moment of the Poisson law $p_t$, and so we are done. \end{proof}

-As a conclusion to this, when passing from the symmetric group $S_N$ to its subgroup $A_N\subset S_N$, in what concerns character computations, with $N\to\infty$ nothing changes.
+Summarizing, when passing from the symmetric group $S_N$ to its subgroup $A_N\subset S_N$, in what concerns character computations, with $N\to\infty$ nothing changes.
 This is actually part of a more general phenomenon, regarding more general types of reflection groups and subgroups, that we will further discuss in the next chapter.

-As a conclusion to all this, we have seen that the truncated characters $\chi_t$ of the symmetric group $S_N$ have the Poisson laws $p_t$ as limiting distributions, with $N\to\infty$.
+As a conclusion now to all this, we have seen that the truncated characters $\chi_t$ of the symmetric group $S_N$ have the Poisson laws $p_t$ as limiting distributions, with $N\to\infty$.
 Moreover, we have seen several proofs for this fundamental fact, using inclusion-exclusion, direct integration, and convolution exponentials and Fourier transforms as well.

 We will keep building on all this in the next chapter, by stating and proving similar results for more general reflection groups $G\subset U_N$.
-Also, we will be back to the symmetric group $S_N$ and to the Poisson laws in chapters 13-16, with a fourth proof for our results, using representation theory, and a property of $S_N$ called easiness.
+Also, we will be back to the symmetric group $S_N$ and to the Poisson laws in Part IV, with a fourth proof for our results, using representation theory, and a property of $S_N$ called easiness.
 More on this later.

+Finally, as an important theoretical remark, in relation with all this, recall from the beginning of this chapter that for the cyclic group $\mathbb Z_N\subset O_N$ the computation was not very interesting, leading to a Bernoulli law having trivial asymptotics, while for the dihedral group $D_N\subset O_N$ the law of the main character, not that interesting either, was not even uniform in $N$.
+You might probably ask then, what is wrong with $\mathbb Z_N$ and $D_N$?
+In answer, these groups are not ``easy'', and more on easiness, later in this book.